-Further information about CSE including definitions and indicators is included in KCIE 2022 Annex B.
+Further information about CSE including definitions and indicators is included in KCIE 2023 Annex B (pages 142-144).

 The DfE provides: Child sexual exploitation: definition and guide for practitioners

 County Lines:

 County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs using dedicated mobile phone lines or other form of "deal line".
 This activity can happen locally as well as across the UK - no specified distance of travel is required.
 Children and vulnerable adults are exploited to move, store and sell drugs and money.
 Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.